BlueBrain/BioExplorer/README.md

 ## Building from Source

-### Blue Brain Brayns 1.0.0
+### Blue Brain Brayns
-In order to run the BioExplorer, it is necessary to build Blue Brain Brayns first.
-Please refer to the [documentation](https://github.com/favreau/Brayns/blob/master/README.md) and following the steps in the "Building from source" paragraph.
-Note that the BioExplorer is currently only supported with [version 1.0.0 (e12fa84)](https://github.com/favreau/Brayns/releases/tag/1.0.1) of [Blue Brain Brayns](https://github.com/favreau/Brayns/).
+In order to run the BioExplorer, it is necessary to build [Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) first.

 ### BioExplorer

 #### Compile
-With [Blue Brain Brayns](https://github.com/favreau/Brayns/) compiled and installed in the <brayns_installation_folder>, run the statements to build the BioExplorer.
+With [Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) compiled and installed in the <brayns_installation_folder>, run the statements to build the BioExplorer.

 ```bash
 git clone https://github.com/BlueBrain/BioExplorer.git